Jack in the Green Festival, Hastings, Sussex

 Jack in the Green Parade

-The parade or procession sets off at 11.45am passing through the Old Town and concluding on the West Hill.
+This is held on the Bank Holiday Monday (5 May 2025) The parade or procession commences at 10:20 am and passes through the Old Town and concludes on the West Hill.
+Full details can be found here.

-Artists will perform traditional folk dance and music throughout the afternoon, with the festival culminating with the slaying of Jack, in order to release the spirit of summer for this year around 5pm.
+Artists will perform traditional folk dance and music dressed in Jack in the Green costumes throughout the afternoon, with the festival culminating with the slaying of Jack, in order to release the spirit of summer for this year around 4pm to 4:15pm.

 Other Jack in the Green Festivals